kstenerud/concise-encoding/cte-specification.md

   * Maps must not contain duplicate keys (that includes mathematically equivalent keys).
   * An array's element type must be a scalar type.
 Arrays of arrays, containers, or `empty`, are not allowed.
   * An array's elements must be small enough to fit in the array's designated element type.
+  * Uppercase text is not allowed, except in strings and time values.
-  * Whitespace violations as described in the whitespace section.
+  * Whitespace must only occur as described in the whitespace section.